fenago/data-science/lab_guides/Lab_1.md

     print(key)
     print(value)
 ```

 You should get the following output:

 ![](./images/B15019_01_18.jpg)

-Caption: Output after iterating through the items of a dictionary

 You can add a new element in a dictionary by providing the key name like
 this: